Mirai-sp/EzTranslate/README.md

 # EzTranslate
-A component for Delphi to help in the translation of your applications in a quick and simplified way.
+A component for Delphi to help in the translation of your applications.

 <p align="center">
  <a href="#objetive">Objective</a> •